spryker/spryker-docs/docs/scos/dev/back-end-development/client/client.md

 The request from Yves to Zed involves two important classes:

-* The *stub* represents the remote methods in the Client.
+* The *stub* represents the remote methods in the client.
 * The *gateway controller* represents the entry point on the Zed side.

 ## What's next?

-To implement a Client for your project, see [Implementing a Client](/docs/scos/dev/back-end-development/client/implementing-a-client.html).
+To implement a client for your project, see [Implementing a client](/docs/scos/dev/back-end-development/client/implementing-a-client.html).